poulpix/PXGoogleDirections/README.md

 - Lots of messages like these at runtime (usually application startup): `Class GMSxxx_whatever is implemented in both (name of your app) and (reference to PXGoogleDirections framework).
 One of the two will be used.
 Which one is undefined.`
   This is because with Carthage or Cocoapods you usually have two versions of the Google Maps iOS SDK : the one that has been linked with the PXGoogleDirections library, and the one you will be forced to link against in your own application if you wish to use it explicitly.
 From what I've seen, there is no real impact to these warnings as long as both versions are equivalent.
 They only pollute your output console at runtime.

 - Messages like these at runtime (usually when showing a Google Maps view): `Main Thread Checker: UI API called on a background thread: -[UIApplication setNetworkActivityIndicatorVisible:]`
   This behavior is new to Xcode 9, and it seems like the culprit is the Google Maps iOS SDK itself, not the sample app provided with the library.
 These messages are not really harmful, but they are not sane either.
 If you find a solution, please PM me!

+- The framework is not yet ready for Swift Package Manager since it requires static linking to Google Maps iOS SDKs and inclusion of a Google Maps resources bundle; both of those tasks can't be done with Swift Package Manager at this time.

 ## 🙏🏻 Credit
 - Some portions of code inspired by [OpenInGoogleMaps-iOS](https://github.com/googlemaps/OpenInGoogleMaps-iOS), from the Google Maps team.